ShirleyIP/Inventory_Management_System/readme.md

 This project is licensed under the MIT License.

 ## Acknowledgments
-Special thanks to [insert any resources or libraries that were helpful].
+Special thanks to Harsh, Hailey, and myself.